Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/cryptoverse-CTF-2022.md

 # RSA 3

 CRT attack but there is 1/10 chance we get a bad value, so collect more than you need <br>
-then zip the lits and use random.sample
+then zip the lists and use random.sample

 ```python
 from pwn import remote, process